DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/positionConfig.md

 Possible positions are limited by the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window">Window</a>.
 To limit them by another element, specify the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) option.
 If the actual boundaries should be narrower or wider than the boundary element, set the [boundaryOffset](/Documentation/ApiReference/Common/Object_Structures/positionConfig/boundaryOffset/).

-Whenever the specified position violates the boundaries, a collision occurs.
+Whenever the specified position exceeds the boundaries, a collision occurs.
 Use the [collision](/Documentation/ApiReference/Common/Object_Structures/positionConfig/collision/) option to specify how such collisions should be resolved.